vishnukk11/applicationcraft.com/README.md

 This repository is hosted on Github as a Git repo at [https://github.com/ApplicationCraft/applicationcraft.com](https://github.com/ApplicationCraft/applicationcraft.com).
 You will therefore need to install Git so you can check out the code and run it locally.

-You will also need the latest version of Ruby 1.9.3, along with RubyGems and Bundler.
+You will also need the Ruby 1.9.3 minimum and upper version, along with RubyGems and Bundler.

 ### Getting Started ###